 1. Not listening and talking too much

 When you’re trying to sell something, instinctively you want to talk a lot: passionately describe the benefits and the great features of your offering, flaunt your knowledge and … push, push, push.

 But that’s not entirely effective.
 Pushy salespeople don’t go far.
 Considerate ones do.
 And let’s be honest – you’re not the only one selling!

-Instead, listen and ask more questions.
+Instead, listen and ask more open-ended questions.
 In fact, your listening-talking ratio should be 60/40.

 A study shows that top-closing professionals in B2B sales on average speak only 43% of the time, allowing prospects to speak 57% of the time.

 Listening more and asking targeted questions helps you understand the customer’s business needs and tailor your offering better.
 It will also help you get to know them as individuals (preferences and tastes) and show that you care.